The Mccoys - Human Ball

 The Songs

-Both albums reflect the open-minded experimentation of the times with a mixture of blues-rock and psychedelic pop spearheaded by Zehringer’s firebrand guitar workouts.
+Both albums reflect the open-minded experimentation of the times with a mixture of blues-rock and psychedelic pop.
+This was spearheaded by Rick Zehringer’s firebrand guitar workouts.
 Unfortunately, The McCoys moniker still conjured up images of contrived pop and Mercury did very little to promote the LP’s.

-This was a shame as the band had matured considerably, appearing on stages with some of the biggest names of the day including Jimi Hendrix, Fleetwood Mac, Country Joe And The Fish, Procol Harum and others.
+This was a shame as the band had matured considerably, appearing on stages with some of the biggest names of the day.
+These included Jimi Hendrix, Fleetwood Mac, Country Joe And The Fish, Procol Harum and others.

 Of the two albums, I’m of the opinion ‘Human Ball’ is the stronger effort.
-Book-ended with straightforward blues cuts ‘Human Ball Blues’ and a cover of T.Bone Walker‘s ‘Stormy Monday Blues’ it’s the remaining tracks that hold the most interest.
-‘Only Human’ takes a successful stab at the Buffalo Springfield country rock sound while ‘Epilogue’ has a lounge-y Burt Bacharach vibe.
+This album is book-ended with straightforward blues cuts ‘Human Ball Blues’ and a cover of T.Bone Walker‘s ‘Stormy Monday Blues’.
+However its the remaining tracks that hold the most interest.
+‘Only Human’ takes a successful stab at Buffalo Springfield‘s country rock sound while ‘Epilogue’ has a loungey Burt Bacharach vibe.

-The record’s high points and I mean that literally are ‘It Really Doesn’t Matter’ with its swirling intro and outro, Doors-ish organ, trippy but melodic vocals and killer guitar soloing from Rick.
-Add to that The Beatles influenced ‘Clergy Lies’ which hints at ‘I Am The Walrus’ and closes with the sound of a flushing toilet.
+The record’s high points and I mean that literally are ‘It Really Doesn’t Matter’ with its swirling intro and outro, Doors-ish organ.
+It contains some trippy but melodic vocals and killer guitar soloing from Rick.
+Add to that The Beatles influenced ‘Clergy Lies’ which hints at ‘I Am The Walrus’.
+It closes with the sound of a flushing toilet.
 Heady Stuff!

 In Summary